 As a result of the number of shares owned by Arkin Dermatology, as of the date of this annual report, we are a "controlled company" under the Nasdaq corporate governance rules.
 A "controlled company" is a company of which more than 50% of the voting power is held by an individual, group or another company.
-Pursuant to the "controlled company" exemption, we are not required to, and may not in the future comply with the requirement that a majority of our board of directors consist of independent directors, and we are not required to, and do not intend to comply with the requirement that we have a nominating committee composed entirely of independent directors with a written charter addressing such committee's purpose and responsibilities.
-A majority of our board of directors currently consists of independent directors.
+Pursuant to the "controlled company" exemption, we are not required to, and do not expect to, comply with, the requirement that a majority of our board of directors consist of independent directors, and we are not required to, and do not comply with, the requirement that we have a nominating committee composed entirely of independent directors with a written charter addressing such committee's purpose and responsibilities.
 See "Item 6.
 Directors, Senior Management and Employees - C. Board Practices."